nichodges/sprklst/sparklist-nic.md

 Agency mobile client dashboard - google alerts, stock price, category trends, everything you need to know what's going on in the life of your client.

-A personal analytics dashboard that shows me the things I want to know - how many people have used one oy my apps, visitors to my blog, listens on soundcloud, over the last 24hrs etc.
+A personal analytics dashboard that shows me the things I want to know - how many people have used one of my apps, visitors to my blog, listens on soundcloud, over the last 24hrs etc.

 As above, extended to hardware indicators.